netrikare/BPAG/README.md

 ==Bitcoin Pseudorandom Address Generator

-This project let's you generate addresses that can be easily bruteforced.
+This project lets you generate addresses that can be easily bruteforced.